If you have macOS 10.15 or newer you must use Logger Pro 3.16 or newer to use video features.

 1) Video conversion

 Use a video conversion program to encode your movie with a different codec or file format.
-There are many free and paid options for software to do this.
+There are many free and paid software applications that can do this.
 The best option for conversion is to use a .mp4 file format.
 Most codecs that use mp4 format can be opened on both macOS and Windows Logger Pro.

 Handbrake is a free conversion utility, but may be intimidating to new users.
 Use the default “normal” preset, which creates an .mp4 file with the H264 codec.